tonytvo/blog-generator/content/blog/tools-of-titans/index.md

   - skip liberally: skip anything that doesn't interest you.
     - like 50%, love 25%, and never forget 10%
   - skip, but do so intelligently
     - return to it later at some point and ask yourself, "why did I skip this?"
 Did it offend you?
 Seem beneath you?
 Seem too difficult?
-And did you arrive at that by thinking it through, or is it a reflection of biases inherited from your parents and others? very often, "our" beliefs" are not our own
+And did you arrive at that by thinking it through, or is it a reflection of biases inherited from your parents and others? very often, "our" beliefs are not our own
     - this type of practice is how you create yourself instead of discovering yourself.
 - the context and original language teach you how to THINK like a world-class performer, not just regurgitate quotes.
 That is the crucial meta-skill we're aiming for.
 # HEALTHY